bitblik/client/assets/faq/faq_en.md

-## BitBlik Escrow Service FAQ
+## BitBlik FAQ

 ### General Questions

-**What is the BitBlik Escrow Service?**
+**What is BitBlik?**\

-BitBlik is a peer-to-peer escrow service designed to facilitate the exchange of assets, primarily focusing on Bitcoin (via the Lightning Network) for fiat currency (specifically using BLIK, a Polish payment system).
-It uses Lightning Network hold invoices as the core mechanism to secure transactions, ensuring that Bitcoin is only released once the fiat payment is confirmed.

-**Who is this service for?**

-This service is for individuals who want to buy or sell Bitcoin using BLIK in a more secure manner than direct peer-to-peer transactions without an intermediary.
+BitBlik is an opensource software tool designed to facilitate the exchange of Bitcoin for BLIK codes.\
+The fundamental idea is to:
+- pay with Bitcoin everywhere where BLIK payment is accepted
+- buy Bitcoin by generating and selling BLIK codes

+**Why another P2P tool?
+Why not just use existing ones like RoboSats, Bisq, or Hodl Hodl?**\
+While those P2P escrow services are excellent and should be used for larger and longer-term trades, Bitblik is intended to be used as a quick payment method using BLIK codes in places/situations where it's appropriate, such as self-checkout stores, restaurants, online shopping, and even ATM machines.
+The entire exchange process shouldn't take more than a couple of minutes, depending on how quickly takers notice the new offer and are able to promptly provide and confirm the BLIK code.
 - **Makers** are users looking to sell Bitcoin.
 - **Takers** are users looking to buy Bitcoin.

-**How does the escrow process work?**
+**How does the escrow process work?**\
 The process generally follows these steps:
-1.  **Offer Creation (Maker):** A Maker creates an offer, specifying the amount of Bitcoin (sats) they want to sell and the equivalent fiat amount.
+1.  **Offer Creation (Maker):** A Maker creates an offer, specifying the amount of fiat they want to receive a BLIK code for, and the equivalent Bitcoin amount.
-2.  **Funding Escrow (Maker):** The Maker funds a Lightning Network "hold invoice" for the specified Bitcoin amount.
+2.  **Funding Escrow (Maker):** The Maker pays a Lightning Network "hold invoice" for the specified Bitcoin amount.
 This locks the Bitcoin with the coordinator but doesn't transfer it yet.
-The coordinator stores a payment hash and a secret preimage.
-3.  **Offer Acceptance (Taker):** A Taker finds an offer they like and accepts it.
+3.  **Offer Acceptance (Taker):** A Taker finds an offer they like and accepts it, then generate a BLIK code in their banking app and submit it to the coordinator.
-4.  **Fiat Payment (Taker):** The Taker provides their BLIK code to the Maker (facilitated by the system) and makes the fiat payment directly to the Maker.
+4.  **Fiat Payment (Maker):** The Maker receives the BLIK code and introduces it in the payment terminal or on-line ecommerce site.
+5.  **BLIK Confirmation (Taker):** The Taker will receive a notification from their bank app to confirm the BLIK payment.
-5.  **Payment Confirmation (Maker):** The Maker confirms within the BitBlik system that they have received the BLIK payment.
+6.  **Payment Confirmation (Maker):** The Maker confirms within the BitBlik system that they have received the BLIK payment.
 6.  **Bitcoin Release (Coordinator):** Upon the Maker's confirmation, the coordinator uses the secret preimage to "settle" the hold invoice.
 This action releases the locked Bitcoin to the Taker's provided Lightning address or invoice.

-7.  **Completion:** The transaction is complete.
+**How do takers are made aware of new offers?**\
+Takers can register on several messenger channels (SimpleX, Matrix) to receive notifications about new offers.
+Whenever a Maker pays the hold invoice to create a new offer, the coordinator will send a message to all notificatoin channel with the offer details and a link to the BitBlik app where they can accept the offer.

 **What is BLIK?**